PhiCross5/RadxaZero-powerConsumption/readme.md

 # Radxa zero power consumption figures
-Power consumption measurements for the (Radxa zero SBC)[https://wiki.radxa.com/Zero], plus whatever other info on it that people might desire but is not available on the wiki yet.
+Power consumption measurements for the [Radxa zero SBC](https://wiki.radxa.com/Zero), plus whatever other info on it that people might desire but is not available on the wiki yet.

 ## Power consumption figures from tests